 Cream of Tartar

-Another great substitute for baking powder is cream of tartar, a white powdery substance, although it is more of a stabilising agent than leavening.
+Another great baking powder substitute is cream of tartar, a white powdery substance, although it is more of a stabilising agent than leavening.
 “To simplify this, cream of tartar helps trap air molecules but it isn’t self-raising like baking powder.
 Understand how it works as cream of tartar can be easily misinterpreted,” explains Talwar.
 When using it in recipes, replace one teaspoon of baking powder with half teaspoon of cream of tartar and a quarter of baking soda.